Optimization of Annealed Importance Sampling Hyperparameters: Optimized Path Annealed Importance Sampling

 Given an unnormalized target distribution, Effective Sample Size (ESS) and its conditional extension are the de facto measure used to adaptively tune AIS \cite{del2006sequential,jasra2011inference,johansen2015towards,neal2001annealed}.
 ESS of $N$ parallel runs of AIS is given by

 and is expected to reflect the estimator variance odds with exact samples from $\pi(z)$ and importance sampling (\ref{eq:montecarlo}).
 ESS is sensitive to weight degeneracy problem that is prominent in AIS and other sequential importance sampling methods (when only a few particles contribute to the Monte Carlo approximate).
 However, high ESS does not determine if the particles have sufficient dispersion according to the target distribution.
+Maximization of this objective icorresponds to minimization of a consistent estimate of $\chi^2$-divergence between the sampling and extended target distribution, however typically results in insufficient dispersion of particles, therefore we omitted the results.
 See \cite{elvira2018rethinking} for further discussion on ESS and its defects.

 Grosse et. al. in \cite{grosse2015sandwiching} derived a bound on $\log Z$ by running the AIS algorithm in forward and backward directions.
 Original direction of AIS evaluates $\log \overrightarrow w = \log w(z_{0:M})$ which in expectation lower bounds $\log Z$.